MarcosCobena/marcoscobena.github.io/items/Playing-with-Xamarin-Forms-for-Web-cde48f1e12b4.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Playing with Xamarin.Forms for Web

-   On Saturday I was playing a little bit with Frank’s OOUI, moreover Ooui.Wasm and Forms packages.
-The first allows to work with web’s DOM…   --------

 ### Playing with Xamarin.Forms for Web

 On Saturday I was playing a little bit with Frank’s [OOUI](http://ooui.mecha.parts/), moreover Ooui.Wasm and Forms packages.
 The first allows to work with web’s DOM from C# running in client side, the second’s a Xamarin.Forms backend for web.